-Note that the -boards numbers are physical pipe numbers, but the indexes given to the right, left, above, and below parameters refer to the logical order of the -hw parameters.
-Also, note that the first -hw parameter is that of the top, leftmost pipe and should never have a left or top neighbor.
+- The -boards numbers are physical pipe numbers, but the indexes given to the right, left, above, and below parameters refer to the logical order of the -hw parameters. - The first -hw parameter is that of the top, leftmost pipe and should never have a left or top neighbor. - The lines are separated in the example only for readability.